Northern Ohio Railway Museum

-Northern Ohio Railway Museum is a railroad museum located near Chippewa Lake, Ohio, United States.
+The Northern Ohio Railway Museum is a railroad museum located near Chippewa Lake, Ohio, United States.
 The museum is a non-profit, educational organization.
-It was established in 1965, granted 501(c)(3) status by the Internal Revenue Service in 1966 and incorporated under the laws of the State of Ohio in 1976.
-The membership is approximately 180 electric railway devotees who reside throughout the United States and Canada, with the majority clustered in northeastern Ohio.
+It was established in 1965, granted 501(c)(3) status by the Internal Revenue Service in 1966, and incorporated under the laws of the State of Ohio in 1976.
+Its membership is approximately 180 electric railway devotees who reside throughout the United States and Canada, with the majority in northeastern Ohio.

 Mission

 The mission of the Northern Ohio Railway Museum is to collect, preserve and maintain for study and exhibition streetcars, artifacts, mementos and assorted railway equipment related to the origin, development and use of transit equipment and operations in northern Ohio.
-The major focus is building an operating railway museum that will allow the running of the current collection of railway equipment for the education and enjoyment of the public.
+Its major focus is building an operating railway museum that will allow the running of the current collection of railway equipment for the education and enjoyment of the public.